Designing a PWA with Bootstrap in 2023

 Why choose Bootstrap and Progressier for your PWA?

-A desktop dropdown menu becomes a mobile bottom drawer
+From a desktop dropdown menu to a mobile bottom drawer.

 Ready to turn your Bootstrap app into a PWA?